 Six Sigma is a rigorous approach designed to improve the quality and efficiency of any business process.
 In fact the goal is to provide a statistical minimum in the number of defects allowed in any functional entity of a business.
 Data is collected, analyzed using the tools of Six Sigma and perfected with the knowledge gained.
 When the methodology is performed correctly a statistically perfect system is the result.

 The name Six Sigma is taken from the concept of a normal or bell curve.
-When you take the standard deviation of a bell curve, it is often designated with the Greek letter &sigma.
-The following table shows what the probability of being outside of 1-Six Sigmas on a bell curve.
+When you take the standard deviation of a bell curve, it is often designated with the Greek letter σ.
+One sigma is one standard deviation from the mean.
+The idea of this technique is to not have defects closer than Six Sigmas from the mean.
+The following table shows what the probability is of being outside of Six Sigmas on a bell curve.

 Overview Of Six Sigma Get the 30,000 foot view of Six Sigma.